theogvn/dftb-mobility-pkg/README.md

     Then **`resistivity`** is run in `dataAnalysisResults/`, this is where you will find all final results.

 ## Credits
-**T. Giverne**, Bordeaux University Institute of Technology, _France_
+When publishing results obtained with `dftb-mobility-pkg`, please cite the following **T. Giverne**, Bordeaux University Institute of Technology, _France_
 **N. A. Nebogatikova**, Novosibirsk State University (NSU), _Russia_